Killing of Dexter Reed: Dexter Reed

 Reed had been shot in August 2021, and afterwards suffered PTSD, short-term memory loss, slurred speech, and blindness in one eye.
 In 2023, Reed was charged with possession of a firearm with a revoked FOID card, and three counts of aggravated unlawful use of a weapon; he was on pretrial release at the time of the shooting.

 Response

 On April 9, 2024, Chicago Mayor Brandon Johnson said, "Shooting a police officer can never be condoned, never excused.
 I will never stand for that, and neither will the city of Chicago".

 CPD Superintendent Larry Snelling said he would not strip the involved officers of their police powers before the investigation.

 Civil rights lawsuit and settlement

 On April 24, 2024, Reed's family filed a federal civil rights lawsuit against the city, and the five officers.
-On February 6, 2025, Reed's family accepted an offer from the city of Chicago for a US$1.25 million settlement; however, Chicago City Council rejected the settlement on April 11, 2025 with a 15–12 vote.
+On February 6, 2025, Reed's family accepted an offer from the city of Chicago for a US$1.25 million settlement.
+However, the Chicago City Council rejected the settlement on April 11, 2025 with a 15–12 vote.